Cottonwood River (Minnesota)

 The Cottonwood River (Dakota: Wáǧa Ožú Wakpá, lit.
 'Cottonwood Grove River') is a tributary of the Minnesota River, 152 mi long, in southwestern Minnesota in the United States.
-Via the Minnesota River, it is part of the watershed of the Mississippi River, draining an area of 1313 sqmi in an agricultural region.
+Via the Minnesota River, it is part of the watershed of the Mississippi River, draining an area of 1313 mi2 in an agricultural region.
 The river's name is a translation of the Dakota name for the river, Wáǧa Ožú Wakpá, for the cottonwood tree groves, which are common along prairie rivers.
 It has also been known historically as the Big Cottonwood River.

 The Cottonwood River flows generally eastwardly throughout its course.
 It rises southwest of Balaton in Rock Lake Township in southern Lyon County, as an intermittent stream on the Coteau des Prairies, a morainic plateau dividing the Mississippi and Missouri River watersheds.
 The river flows off the Coteau in a wooded valley in southeastern Lyon County, dropping 200 ft in 5 mi, and enters a region of till plains, flowing through southern Redwood County, the northeastern corner of Cottonwood County, and northern Brown County, past the communities of Sanborn and Springfield.
 It enters a wooded valley near its mouth, flowing through Flandrau State Park and entering the Minnesota River just southeast of New Ulm.
 The river was formerly dammed to form a lake in the state park, but the dam was not rebuilt after being washed out by floods in 1965 and 1969.

 Due to the northeastward slope of the Coteau des Prairies and the presence of a terminal moraine along the northern side of the river, very few tributaries enter the Cottonwood River from the north.
 The largest is Sleepy Eye Creek, 51 mi long, which flows eastwardly through Redwood and Brown Counties, past Cobden.
 Tributaries from the south include Plum Creek, 35 mi long, which flows northeastwardly through Murray and Redwood Counties, past Walnut Grove; and Dutch Charley Creek, 46 mi long, which flows northeastwardly through Murray, Cottonwood, and Redwood Counties.

 Approximately 84% of land in the Cottonwood River watershed is used for agriculture; the predominant crops are corn and soybeans.
 Wetlands in the watershed have been extensively drained, and fewer than 4,000 acre remain.